Sabari-Vijayan/RIT_TRACKER/README.md

 ## 📌 Overview
 RIT Tracker is a web-based navigation tool designed to help students, visitors, and faculty easily locate buildings, classrooms, and facilities within our campus.
 It integrates **satellite imagery** and an **interactive 3D AR view**, providing a seamless navigation experience similar to Google Street View.

+## ❓ Problem Statement
+Navigating the campus can be challenging for students and visitors.
+Finding classrooms, offices, and essential facilities is often confusing, and there is no centralized system for accessing real-time information.
+RIT Tracker aims to solve this by providing an intuitive **smart navigation system** with **satellite mapping** and **3D walkthroughs** for easy location discovery.

 ## 🚀 Features
 - 🌍 **Satellite View**: Displays campus boundaries using **Google Maps API**.
 - 🏢 **3D AR Indoor View**: Uses **Plannellum** to create an interactive walkthrough of the CS building.